-Philanthropy is a valued tradition at TCS, and has played an integral role in shaping our exceptional 158-year history.
-Our outstanding facilities, as well as our generous financial assistance program (totaling more than \$3 million per year), are the result of the generous support of our alumni, parents and friends in the form of annual fund, capital or endowment gifts.
+Philanthropy is a valued tradition at TCS, and has played an integral role in shaping our exceptional history since the School's founding in 1865.
+Our outstanding facilities, as well as our generous financial assistance program (totaling more than \$4 million per year), are the result of the generous support of our alumni, parents and friends in the form of annual fund, capital or endowment gifts.
 Annual fund donations and income generated by our endowment comprise nearly 10% of the School's annual operating budget, while capital projects and major renovations are entirely funded by donors.
 Every gift, of any size, makes a meaningful difference and positively impacts TCS students.